Introduction

 1.1 What Is a Spoon Lure?

-- Curved Body: Generates side‑to‑side wobble
+- Curved Body: Produces a lively side-to-side wobble

 2. Why Choose Spoon Lures for Canadian Bass?